 The ears are said to be the seat of Vata dosha.
 Instillation of herbal oil into the ears (Karnapurana) pacifies Vata (vatashamana) and maintains its normal functioning.

-Ayurveda acknowledges vital points on the body where vital force of life (Prana), tridoshas (Vata, Pitta and Kapha) along with the three integral components of mind (sattva, rajas and tamas) resides.
-These vital points are known as Marma points.25 Injury to these Marma points may be responsible for serious consequences, while use of Marma therapy helps to treat many pathological conditions.
+Ayurveda acknowledges vital points on the body where vital force of life (Prana), tridoshas (Vata, Pitta, and Kapha) along with the three integral components of mind (sattva, rajas, and tamas) resides.
+These vital points are known as Marma points.
+Injury to these Marma points may be responsible for serious consequences, while use of Marma therapy helps to treat many pathological conditions.
 The major advantage of Marma therapy is that it is non-invasive.
 The classical text of Ayurveda described 107 Marmas points.

-Therapists utilize the hands for external stimulation, pulling techniques and massage with specific oil are parts of Marma therapy.
-Such techniques release blockages and restores balance to the body, mind and soul.
-Marma Therapy provides a pathway for inner healing, removes blocks from energy channels, and creates a harmony between all vital energies.
-It removes emotional, physical toughness and toxins from body, improves digestion, balances body temperature, promotes healthy skin, increases immunity and gives positive energy and relief from stress, depression and anger.
+Therapists utilize the hands for external stimulation, pulling techniques, and massage with specific oils as a part of Marma therapy.
+Such techniques help release blockages and restores balance to the body, mind, and soul.
+Marma therapy provides a pathway for inner healing, removes blocks from energy channels, and creates a harmony between all vital energies.
+It removes emotional, physical toughness and toxins from body, improves digestion, balances body temperature, promotes healthy skin, increases immunity, and gives positive energy & relief from stress, depression & anger.